ASandHamwich/dsa4262-sequenceseekers/README.md

 `prediction_assets` is necessary for the scripts and notebooks to work; do **ensure that the file exists in the same subdirectory as `prediction_scripts` and/or `prediction_notebooks`.**

 There are two methods of running the prediction software: either by using scripts or Python notebooks.
 For efficiency, we recommend using the scripts; however, if you would like to view each step of the prediction process, you are encouraged to use the Python notebooks.

+A test dataset has been provided under `prediction/sample_prediction`.

 _For those new to running Jupyter on remote instances, an additional README.md has been included in `prediction_notebooks` for your reference as a brief guide._